-POOR HEATING PERFORMANCE OF STOVE
+POOR HEATING PERFORMANCE OF BUILT-IN STOVE

 - Damp wood

-- Inferior wood quality with low fuel value
+- Inferior wood quality with low calorific value

 - Not enough wood

-- Baffle plates are not fitted correctly
+- The baffle plates are not fitted correctly

-SMELL AND SOUND OF THE STOVE
+SMELL AND SOUND OF THE BUILT-IN STOVE

-- The lacquer on the stove hardens when you use the stove for the first time; this can cause an odour.
-Open a window or a door for ventilation, and make sure the stove is heated up sufficiently to avoid odours later - When heating up and cooling down, the stove may make some clicking noises.
-These are due to the huge temperature differences to which the material is exposed and do not indicate any product defects
+- The lacquer on the built-in stove hardens, when you use the built-in stove for the first time; this can cause an odour.
+Open a window or a door for ventilation and make sure that the built-in stove is heated up sufficiently to avoid odours later. - When heating up and cooling down, the built-in stove may make some clicking noises.
+These are due to the huge temperature differences to which the material is exposed and do not indicate any product defects.